nus-cs2103-AY1617S4/addressbook-level4/docs/DeveloperGuide.md

 * does not depend on any of the other three components.

 **Undo/Redo functions** <br>
-While the overall structure and architect of model is retained, there is a very important and useful addition through the implementation of Undo and Redo functions.
-It is implemented using two stacks: `undoTaskManager` and `redoTaskManager`.<br>
+Undo and Redo functions are implemented using two stacks: `undoTaskManager` and `redoTaskManager`.<br>

 `UndoTaskManagers` stores the instances of TaskManager data when data changes are made.
 Before the data-mutating commands, namely `add`, `edit`, `clear`, `delete`, `mark`/`unmark`, take effect, the current instance of TaskManager data is pushed into UndoTaskManagers stack.
 It enables user to undo multiple data-mutating commands by restoring the instances of the data in the stack.
 Non-data-mutating commands, such as `list`, `find`, will not lead to any actions in the undoTaskManager stack.
-As the stack is initialized as empty when the app starts to run, tt will only undo the changes in the current session. <br>
+As the stack is initialized as empty when the app starts to run, it will only undo the changes in the current session. <br>
 `RedoTaskManagers` also stores instances of TaskManager data, but only when undo commands are called.
 Functioning in the same way as undoTaskManager, it restores previous instances of data before the undo commands.
 It is an empty stack during initialization and will only redo the undo commands in the current session. <br>

 **Reserved Tags** <br>